How to be a Healthy Student in Newcastle

 Look for a yoga class in your area.
 Yoga is a wonderful way to unwind and silence all those thoughts in your head.
 Meditating like this is wonderful for your mental health and a great way to start your morning.

 Do you play a sport?
-If not, university is definitely the time to try new things.
-Being part of a team will not only help you make friends, it will also keep you fit and boost your mood.
+If not, the university is definitely the time to try new things.
+Being part of a team will not only help you make friends, but it will also keep you fit and boost your mood.
 Go for a run or a swim to keep your stamina up.